Alfresco/docs-alfresco/content-accelerator/latest/configure/integrations-and-addons.md

         Ex: `http://localhost:8080/alfresco/OpenContent/annotation/zoomAuth`

 5. Under the scopes section of the app setup, you will want to add the following scopes:

     * meeting:write:admin
     * user:read:admin

 **Adding roles for users**

- Here we are adding users to a role, so they have permission to interact with the zoom application and start calls from Alfresco Enterprise Viewer
+ Here we are adding users to a role, so they have permission to interact with the zoom application and start calls from Alfresco Enterprise Viewer.

 1. Log in as the zoom owner

 2. Head to the [role management section](https://zoom.us/role)

 3. Add a role called developer

 4. Go to the Role Settings section for the developer role we created in step 3 as we will need to set a few of the roles:

     * Under User and Permission Management - check view for Users(View user information)
     * Under Dashboard - check view for Meetings(View detail information of real-time and past zoom meetings and relevant participants)
     * Under Advanced Features - check edit for Zoom for Developers, Integration, and Marketplace

 **What to do if my collaboration endpoint is on https**

-You will need to import the SSL certificate into the truststore of the Java that is running OpenContent
+You will need to import the SSL certificate into the truststore of the Java that is running OpenContent.

 1. Get your SSL certificate
     * The is the same certificate you have pointed your Collaboration Server at in the collaborationConfig.js file

 2. Find the Java home for the Java which is running OpenContent

 3. Find the truststore for this Java
     * If this is a JDK the default should be at `{JAVA_HOME}/jre/lib/security/cacerts`, if it is a JRE the default should be at `{JAVA_HOME}/lib/security/cacerts`

 4. Import the certficate into the truststore using the java keytool command line tool

     * `{JAVA_HOME}/bin/keytool -import -trustcacerts -alias collaborationServerCertificate -file {THE_CERTIFICATE}.cer -keystore {TRUSTSTORE_LOCATION}`
     * The default password for the truststore should be `changeit`